VIPAPP-team/appmark/README.md

       ProjectHolder(ViewHolder) -> view holder in projects list in MainActivity StringsHolder(ViewHolder) -> view holder in strings list in StringEditorActivity StringListEditorHolder(ViewHolder) -> view holder in StringsListEditorDialog

+    -items

+      -design

+        -attribute -> directory with all xml attributes for design viewer

+        DesignAttribute:  # support class to build attribute for view *DesignAttribute(name: String) -> setup name
+          *apply(view: View, object: XMLObject, resources: Res) -> uses in DesignObject to apply attribute *abstract applyAction(view: View, resources: Res) -> uses in (? extends DesignAttribute) to apply attribute

+        DesignObject:  # support class to build design

+          > object: XMLObject  # source widget to build
+          > availablePackages: String[]  # packages to inflate android view
+          > availableArgs: Class[]  # args to apply attribute

+          *getName() -> String  # get class name without package *getFullName() -> String  # get full class name

+          *getView() -> View  # create instance of view

+          *setupChildren() -> get children of XMLObject and add it to main view

+          *applyInvokableAttributes(...) -> try to invoke set[attribute name] with 'availableArgs' args *applyAttributes(...) -> apply all attributes from Const.ATTRIBUTES and call applyInvokableAttributes(...)

+          # get view with getView() and setup with applyAttributes() and if View is instance of ViewGroup
+          # call setupChildren()
+          *setupView(object: XMLObject, project: Project) -> View

+      -setting  # directory with setting types and items (used in SettingMenu to build settings)

+      Item<Type> -> simple item of class type Type and type 'type' *Item([type: int,] instance: Type) -> setup 'type' and 'instance'

+      ActivityResult -> used in BaseActivity.addOnActivityResultCallback to push activity result OnLoadItem -> used in BaseActivity.addOnActivityResultCallback to push CallbackObject -> used in DefaultMenu to push items FileActionItem -> used in FileActionButton as onClick FileItem -> used in FileMenu to create top buttons ('goto...', 'create...', ...)
+      FileLocale -> used in StringsEditorActivity to change locale OnProjectEdited -> used in EditProject to notify about project editing ProjectItem -> used in CreateProjectDialog to notify about project creating SettingsItem + SettingsType -> used to build settings SpanItem -> used to store spans
+      StringDara -> used in CodeActivity to save text state TransformedItem<T1, T2> -> used to store 2 objects with types T1 and T2

+      ClassItem -> Class wrapper
+      Image -> Bitmap wrapper
+      Method -> method wrapper